irfan-pathan-09/irfan-pathan-09/README.md

 - 👋 Hi, I’m @irfan-pathan-09
 - 👀 I’m interested in coding
+- 👾 I know some basic of webDevelopment
-- 🌱 I’m currently learning webDevelopment
+- 🌱 I’m currently learning Data analitics
 - 💞️ I’m looking to collaborate with someone
 - 📫 How to reach me
   => Email : khanirfanpathan389@gmail.com